 Find out a vehicle's inspection (PTI) status

-We'll send the owener a letter by post write to the owner 2 months before the inspection is due.
+We'll notify the registered owner 2 months before the inspection is due.
 However, it's the registered owners responsibility to make sure that it's inspected in time.

 When an inspection is not required

 An inspection is not required if your vehicle is not being used on the road, for example it's being stored or restored.
 As soon as you intend to use you moped or motorcycle on the road, an inspection will be required.

 You don't require an inspection if your moped or motorcycle is over 40 years old.